exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 The LECT solves transaction malleability problem, though anchoring chain may sometimes rollback and skip some anchoring transactions.

-### Creating anchoring transaction

-- Say `H` is the block height of the block that must be anchored (recall that determining the nearest `H` is fully deterministic given the blockchain data).
-- Starting from this block `#H`, every validator monitors list of current LECTs.
-As soon as there is a common LECT (that is defined by `+2/3` validators), **anchoring transaction proposal** (the anchoring transaction without validators' sigs) is completely defined and is agreed upon by `+2/3` validators.
-- Each signature have `SIGHASH_ALL` sighash type.
-- Based on the signatures, _any_ party with sufficient access to the blockchain can create anchoring transaction and broadcast it to the Bitcoin network.
-Because of deterministic algorithm of selecting necessary signatures for new anchoring transaction every legitimate node must get the same anchoring tx (with the same tx-id).
-- Every legitimate validator agreed with the selected LECT (and accordingly signed anchoring transaction proposal) updates its LECT with the hash of new complete anchoring transaction.
-Also every such validator send complete anchoring transaction to the Bitcoin network.
-- If at the block `#H` there is no common LECT (that is agreed upon `+2/3` validators) than no anchoring happened.
-Exonum blockchain continue creating new blocks.
-All validators wait until some of them would update its anchoring chain and common LECT would be found.
-By the reason of uncertainty in the bitcoin blockchain common LECT could be found even after new time for anchoring comes.
-New state for anchoring is the last assets-blockchain state we need to anchor.
-For example now we are at the height `#11000` and anchoring should be held every `1000` blocks.
-But common LECT appeared only at the height `#12345`.
-In that case we anchor block `#12000` but there would be no anchor for block `#11000`

 ### Anchoring Transaction Proposal detailed structure